CPA 2021 Virtual Event:

 HOW DO I PREPARE MY PRINTED POSTER?

-Printed Posters can be submitted as a PDF or as a PDF slide deck; voice-over narration is permitted.
+Printed Posters can be submitted as a PDF or as a PDF slide deck.

 Poster slide decks should have no more than 6 slides (e.g., title/author/contact information, abstract, rationale, method, results, conclusion/discussion).

-With the exception of Snapshots, all spoken individual and group presentations (e.g., 12-minute talk, conversation sessions, review sessions, panel discussions, award/chair addresses) must be pre-recorded as a voice-over audio (and/or audio and video) recording of Powerpoint slides or as a Zoom recording for multiple presenters and/or moderators with a screen share of Powerpoint slides and/or videos (and any other multimedia).
+Pre-recorded submissions can be prepared as a voice-over audio (and/or audio and video) recording of Powerpoint slides or as a Zoom recording for multiple presenters and/or moderators with a screen share of Powerpoint slides and/or videos (and any other multimedia).
 You are able to submit an audio only (without video) powerpoint presentation or Zoom recording if that is your preference.

 If your presentation has multiple people, it is preferred that ALL presentations, including the moderator, are included in one file.
 This can easily be accomplished with a pre-recorded Zoom session.
 If this cannot be accomplished, please contact us at email@example.com to discuss alternatives.